Woahai321/list-sync/ReadMe.md

 2. **No Spamming or Abuse:**

-   - This tool should not be used for spam or unauthorized import activities.
+   - This tool should not be used for spam or unauthorised import activities.
 Respect the guidelines and policies of the platforms.

 3. **Managing Rate Limits:**